thekajalbisht/thekajalbisht/README.md

 - ⚠️ Remove my Bitmoji from the navbar/footer and use yours instead. ⚠️
 - Add or remove images from `./src/` directory as per your requirement.
 - ⚠️<b>NOTE:</b> Make sure to remove `analyticsId` & `google search console Id` from `<head>` tag, and set yours, if you want to use your own Google Analytics & search console account. ⚠️

 ---

-## License 📄
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

----